fearoffish/aether/README.md

 ## Planned Features

+* Better documentation on how to start, or an auto setup tool (this readme is out of date)
 * A better auth system, possibly?
 * Manage servers (or clusters of servers) with a web interface
 * Monitor logs of the Chef runs from those servers (using [http://pusherapp.com][7])